mrisney/atoll-attack/README.md

 - Optimized for phones (tablet support planned)
 - Full landscape/portrait orientation support

+## 🎯 Design Philosophy

+Atoll Attack is designed as a "snackable" RTS—quick matches you can play with friends during a coffee break.
+The invite system removes friction: no accounts, no lobbies, just "share code and play."
+Every island is unique, making each battle memorable and shareable.

 ## 🤝 Contributing

 This is currently a solo project, but contributions are welcome!
 Please check the issues tab for areas where help is needed.